-Today, the wine list stands at 600 plus bins, with over 30 available by the glass, including four premium pours from Coravin.
+Today, the wine list stands at 600-plus bins, with over 30 available by the glass, including a dozen premium pours from Coravin.
 And that list is incredibly broad ranging, even with the challenges of sourcing international wines in their remote location.
 Local wines are naturally well represented, but not just the big players, with up-and-coming makers heavily featured.
 Natural wines have been highlighted on the list for over a decade, with symbols indicating biodynamic, organic, zero sulphur and vegan credentials.

-Everything at the Settlers is recycled, up-cycled, recyclable, biodegradable or compostable.
-Plastic bottles haven’t entered the building since 2003, plastic straws were given the boot in 2010, and it was the first Australian pub to ban smoking indoors.
-If you happen to be vegetarian, vegan or gluten free, they’ve got you covered, and if you’d prefer an 8-hour cold drip coffee to a pot (sorry, middy) of beer, then that’s fine too.
+Everything at the Settlers is recycled, upcycled, recyclable, biodegradable or compostable.
+Plastic bottles haven’t entered the building since 2003, plastic straws were given the boot in 2010, and it was the first Australian pub to ban smoking indoors, in 2004.
 More than a little progressive, we say.